-Likely the biggest guard we ask you to have around your group is the boundary that your group will not switch the goal by sharing negatively about husbands.
+Likely the biggest guard we ask you to have around your group is the boundary that your group will not share negatively about husbands.
 If at any time a wife shares a frustration with her husband, you can politely say, "I'm sorry, and we are here for you.
-Can we support you and your husband by praying over this at the end of group?"
+But it is important that we not disrespect our husbands.
+Do you want to share how you yourself desire to love your husband through this?"
 It is extremely important that you guard your group against any form of husband bashing.
 If you do not stop this in its tracks, it multiplies.
-And wives will not, and should not, come back to your group if this is the environment they will be in.
+And wives will not, and should not, come back to your group if this is the environment, they will be in.
 So, plan ahead, pray it up, and EXPECT to switch gears fast.
 We also suggest you read the following at the start of each week: